Stuttering in Toddlers - How Parents Can Help

 3. Developing your kid’s speaking skills

 Speech impediments are a very sensitive issue.
 No instructions, no criticizing, we don't want to focus on the fact that something is wrong.
-But at the same time, we want to actively create the environment of smooth speech and by games and activities ingrain confidence in our toddler.
+But at the same time, we want to actively create the environment of smooth speech and by games and activities ingrain confidence in your toddler.

 And when I say environment it's not like some exercise you're doing with your kid.
 It's the way you want to speak now.
 Of course, you don't have to speak this way at work, but to set a speaking pattern you need to be real with your kid.